d2l-ai/d2l-zh/chapter_preliminaries/ndarray_origin.md

 Here, the `np` module includes functions supported by NumPy, while the `npx` module contains a set of extensions developed to empower deep learning within a NumPy-like environment.
-When using `ndarray`, we almost always invoke the `set_np` function: this is for compatibility of `ndarray` processing by other components of MXNet.
+When using tensors, we almost always invoke the `set_np` function: this is for compatibility of tensor processing by other components of MXNet.
 :end_tab:

 :begin_tab:`pytorch`
 To start, we import `torch`.
-Note that even it's called PyTorch, we should import `torch` instead of `pytorch`.
+Note that though it's called PyTorch, we should import `torch` instead of `pytorch`.
+:end_tab:

+:begin_tab:`tensorflow`
+To start, we import `tensorflow`.
+As the name is a little long, we often import it with a short alias `tf`.
 :end_tab:

 ```{.python .input}